 Getting Started with a Raw Diet

 I decided to expand on my "Feeding Your Aussie" page with more details of feeding a raw diet.
 I get more questions on that than almost any other topic on my website.
-I have been feeding my dogs a human grade raw diet for about 15 years now and am thrilled with the results.
+I have been feeding my dogs a human grade raw diet for over 20 years now and am thrilled with the results.
 Having fed various premium dry foods (kibble) for 15 years prior, I was familiar with the quality of the health of my dogs on that type of diet.
 They were in good shape, better than dogs I met which were fed the mid or lower grade dry foods.
 But I always wondered why, if dogs are carnivores, we fed them kibble (dry food) made with mostly grains.
 I figured I could do better than just dry dog food.
 Since I had worked with captive wolves for a couple decades, and saw how they ate (a totally raw food diet, whole prey animals for the most part), I figured dogs should do well on that too.
 This was the same time frame that feeding a raw diet was starting to become more well known in the dog community.
 Many books, websites and articles were being published, and email chat lists were forming.
 I was one of the original founding members of one such group.
 I learned and contributed a lot and was able to compare notes with other raw feeders as I began this way of life. **** One thing to note though is you may receive resistance from your veterinarian as you start to feed your dog this way.
 Many only believe in only feeding processed food (kibble/dry dog food) since that is all they were taught in school.
 Just think of it this way though.
 How would it be if your human doctor told you to NEVER eat any fresh fruits, vegetables or minimally processed grains or meats, and only eat canned, boxed and other heavily processed foods?
 The outcry would be tremendous as it's a proven fact those are not good for long term health in people.
 (Think hotdogs, frozen dinners, canned foods like ravioli, stuff full of preservatives and food coloring.)
 These vets will tout the risk of salmonella or e coli in raw meats.
 My reply to that is actual documented statistics in humans show a far higher risk and actual cases of infection from raw produce!
 And no one says not to eat fresh fruits and vegetables.
 Also, dry dog food companies routinely issue recalls for toxins like mold, as well as salmonella in their dry food products.
 So there is risk there too.
 Just something to think about!
 Do not let your vet scare you out of feeding a balanced raw diet, if you have decided to do this.
 Some of us have agreed to disagree with our vets, others find a more open minded one.

 "Some of the basic concepts you must understand as you embark on this mission, is that you strive for variety over time."